intechstudio/grid-documentation/docs/wiki/actions/variables/global-variables.md

 ---
-slug: global-variable-block
+slug: global-variables
-title: Global Variable Block
+title: Global Variables
 tags: [Action Block, Variables Block, Logic, Workflow]
 ---

-Global Variable Block allows you to define Global Variables in a nice Block format, instead of doing them in the Code Block.
+Global Variables Block allows you to define Global Variables in a nice Block format, instead of doing them in the Code Block.

 For a quick explanation for those who are not familiar with the concept of a variable, variables are "memory slots" that do one thing: store a value.
 That's it.